-The Bureau of Marine Resources Shellfisheries Section conduct marine biotoxin monitoring of local waters to identify where these toxic HABs may be occurring in order to protect human health.
+The Division of Marine Resources Shellfisheries Bureau conduct marine biotoxin monitoring of local waters to identify where these toxic HABs may be occurring in order to protect human health.

 Long Island residents are most likely familiar with the term "brown tide".
 The term is generic, which can refer to several different phytoplankton species that color the water brown at high concentrations.
 The species most common in Long Island waters is Aureococcus anophagefferens.
 Unlike Alexandrium spp., as described above, this organism produces a non-toxic bloom and is harmless to humans.
 Aureococcus has been found in both Great South Bay and Peconic Bays.